-Important Notes
+Important Notice

 - This tutorial specifically covers the wiring and ID search for the Toolboard.
 The related steps are not applicable to the Mainboard.
 Please distinguish between them.

-- If you are not using a Toolboard, please ignore this tutorial.
+- If you are not using a toolboard, please ignore this tutorial.

-Toolboard ID Reading and Viewing
+Toolboard ID Readout and View

 - USB ID Retrieval